Jeremiah Burke Sanderson: Occupations

 In New Bedford, Sanderson worked weekdays as a barber in downtown New Bedford.
 On Sundays, Sanderson would preach at the pulpit of local New Bedford religious societies, despite not being an ordained minister at the time.

 Activism

-Jeremiah Burke Sanderson was elected secretary of the New Bedford Colored Citizens at only nineteen.
+Sanderson was elected secretary of the New Bedford Colored Citizens at only nineteen.
 In 1840 he met William C. Nell and Frederick Douglass, abolitionists from Boston, Massachusetts.
 Sanderson became acquainted with both and continued to work with them throughout his life.
 Throughout the 1840s Sanderson traveled to various cities in Massachusetts and New York lecturing about the evils of slavery.
-One speech he gave in Lynn, Massachusetts was nearly published in the New York Tribune.
+One speech he gave in Lynn, Massachusetts, was nearly published in the New York Tribune.
 When Sanderson traveled to Lynn, Massachusetts to speak, he stayed with Frederick Douglass and his family.
 In 1841 Sanderson gave a speech at the Massachusetts Anti-Slavery Society meeting that impressed many other well-known abolitionists including Parker Pillsbury and Edward Quincy.
 In 1853 Sanderson was appointed as a delegate for the National Convention of Colored People, and in 1854 became a member of the State Council of Colored People of Massachusetts.